acidanthera/BrcmPatchRAM/README.md

 This kext is a simple injector... it does not contain a firmware uploader.
 Try this kext if you wish to see if the built-in firmware uploader in 10.11+ will work for your device.

-Do not use any of the other kexts (BrcmPatchRAM, BrcmPatchRAM2, BrcmFirmwareRepo, or BrcmFirmwareStore) with this kext.
+Do not use any of the other kexts (BrcmPatchRAM, BrcmPatchRAM2, BrcmFirmwareRepo, or BrcmFirmwareData) with this kext.

 ####Supported Devices